The Way of Qigong

 Qigong (also spelled Ch’i Kung) is a powerful system of healing and energy medicine from China.
 It is the art and science of using breathing techniques, gentle movement, and meditation to cleanse, strengthen, and circulate the life energy (qi).
 Qigong practice leads to better health and vitality and a tranquil state of mind.

-In the past qigong was called nei gong (inner work) or dao yin (guiding energy).
-Today, the original ancient word for qigong is being revived: yang sheng.
+In the past qigong was called nei gong 內功 (inner work) or dao yin 導引 (leading and guiding energy).
+Today, an original ancient word for qigong is being revived: yang sheng 養生.
 Yang sheng means “nurturing” (yang) “life” (sheng).
-This beautiful term includes not only healing exercises and meditations but also any practices that contribute to physical, mental, emotional, and spiritual balance.
+This beautiful term includes not only healing exercises and meditations but also diet, emotional balance, spiritual development, and other aspects of a healthy lifestyle.
 Nor is yang sheng restricted to personal well-being.
 To nurture life is to live in a way that cares for the life around us, all of nature.

 Qi pronounce chee